frankpablo/smith-site/docs/teaching/csc250/lecture-02.md

 **Remember**: we will have to convert real-life problems to language (symbols, operators, delimiters, quantifiers,...) so we can talk about them, and hopefully solve them, in the abstract.

 So... we must agree on some rules about symbol manipulation and drawing conclussions.
-That is why we'll discuss how to argue a point in such a way that it leaves no room for "comebacks"/"clapbacks"/"retaliation", etc ... in short: in such a way it does not leave the door open for a counter argument.
+That is why we'll discuss how to argue a point in such a way that it leaves no room for "comebacks" / "clapbacks" / "retaliation", etc ... in short: in such a way it does not leave the door open for a counter argument.